esakrissa/telegram-langchain/README.md

 # Travel Agency Telegram Bot

-A Telegram bot that helps users plan their vacations by providing information about destinations, accommodations, flights, and activities.
+A Telegram bot that helps users plan their vacations by providing information about destinations, accommodations, flights, and activities in Bali.
 The bot uses LangChain with OpenAI's GPT-4o-mini model to generate responses.

 ## Features